The Water Filtration Plant – A Short History

 Today the Water Plant operates 24 hours a day, seven days a week, 365 days a year, providing clean water that exceeds state requirements for safe drinking water.
 It is staffed by a chief operator and eight shift operators, all certified by the State of New York Department of Health in water treatment and testing.
-It is maintained by Rob Samuels, Water Supply Maintenance Supervisor, a maintenance man and one laborer.
+It is maintained by the Chief Water Treatment Plant Operator and an Assistant Chief.
 The water plant processes between 9 and 16 million gallons of water a day depending on the needs of the city and the people that buy water from us in Lee, Floyd, Westmoreland, Stanwix and parts of Westernville.

 Additional Information Links: